thejonpearson/wiz-demo-infra/readme.md

 - ssm params result in cleartext passwords in statefile
     - not an issue with *some* remote backends, but clearly an issue w/local state that gets backed up

-- (TODO - confirm) - backup from VM -> s3 encrypted in transit?
-- (TODO - clarify) - best practices - cluster in isolated network w/ACL (or similar) to reach db
+- best practices - cluster in isolated network w/ACL (or similar) to reach db